bitforge/yago_api_clients/dart/doc/StatsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **statsProjectCreate**
+# **statsProjectChronicCreate**
-> SummaryStats statsProjectCreate(id, projectsStatistics)
+> List<ChronicStats> statsProjectChronicCreate(id, projectStatistics)

-Traffic for single project and all models of that project.
-Raises 404 if the user is not allowed to view data of this project.
+Chronic statistics for single project and all models of that project.

 ### Example
 ```dart